gleimbek/devportal/README.md

 ## 🏫 Context

-This platform was developed for use in a web development curriculum at the **College of Southern Nevada (CSN)**, supporting students from beginner to intermediate level.
+This platform was developed to support students from beginner to intermediate levels.

 ---